loosewheel/lwcreative_tools/readme.txt

 asking for the name of the save.
 A chat message is sent to the player stating whether the load was successful or not.
 Each player has their own saves.

+Measure
+The measure tool measures block distances and angle between to block positions.
+Lift click a node to set the measures reference position; the position the measurements are taken from.
+When a node is right clicked a chat message is sent to the player as:

+NS: n EW: n H: n A: n

+NS is followed by the distance from the reference position in the North/South (z) direction.
+EW is followed by the distance from the reference position in the East/West (z) direction.
+H is followed by the distance from the reference position in height (y) direction.
+A is followed by the angle from the reference position in degrees.
+0 degrees is straight North.
+Positive degrees is rotating to the right, negative to the left.